aritzLizoain/CNN-Image-Segmentation/README.md

   * [get_weights](https://github.com/aritzLizoain/Image-segmentation/blob/0fc6f36abc9fcc63aee3c5129989fff54891147e/load_dataset.py#L52)
     is used to avoid issues with imbalanced datasets, where images are too biased towards one class.
-    In this case >95% of the pixels are labeled as background, and only <1% as clusters.
-    This way the model can give a 95% accuracy prediction, but the predicted label will be all black, predicted as background.
+    In a case where >95% of the pixels are labeled as background, and <1% as clusters, the model can give a 95% accuracy prediction, but the predicted label will be all black, predicted as background.
     The weight of each class is obtained as the inverse of its presence percentage over all the training samples.
-    Then the weights are normalized to the number of classes.
+    The weights are then normalized to the number of classes.
     These weights are used by the model in the [weighted_categorical_crossentropy loss function](https://github.com/aritzLizoain/Image-segmentation/blob/2bd248e3c63bdad6823edbf883343b6f84f4536e/models.py#L29).

 * **Caution**: make sure the path is correct.
 If it is not, it will not be able to load any data.

 ### models.py

 * **Function**: defines the model architecture and layer features.
 The model has UNet architecture.
 The code is already prepared to add layers into the model.
 Layers can be removed too.
-Additionally, pretrained weights can be used.
+Additionally, pretrained weights from an already trained model can be used.

   * [weighted_categorical_crossentropy loss function](https://github.com/aritzLizoain/Image-segmentation/blob/2bd248e3c63bdad6823edbf883343b6f84f4536e/models.py#L29)
     is used to calculate the categorical crossentropy loss of the model with the addition of taking into account the weight of each class.